Nebula (character): Marvel Cinematic Universe

 Karen Gillan portrays Nebula in media set in the Marvel Cinematic Universe.
 This version is one of several adopted children raised by Thanos alongside her adopted sister Gamora, with whom she developed a rivalry.
 Over time, Nebula developed an obsessive need to best Gamora in combat, but every time she lost, Thanos subjected her to torturous mutilation, replacing parts of her body with cybernetic enhancements.
 This imbued Nebula with a deep hatred toward Thanos as well as resentment towards Gamora for not treating her like a sister.
 Throughout the films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, and Guardians of the Galaxy Vol. 3, Nebula reconciles with Gamora, becomes a member of the Guardians of the Galaxy, and from the Blip becomes a member of the Avengers, eventually defeating Thanos after 5 years.
 She then rejoins the Guardians.

-Additionally, Gillan voices alternate timeline versions of Nebula in series What If...?, and reprises her role in The Guardians of the Galaxy Holiday Special.
+Additionally, Gillan voices alternate timeline versions of Nebula in the animated series What If...?, and reprises her role in The Guardians of the Galaxy Holiday Special.